NonStop RPM Wizard examples

 +EXIT

-...Note, after EXIT of RPM, you can repeatedly enter CONFIG, SAVE, and RUN again
+After exiting RPM (as shown above), you can repeatedly enter CONFIG, SAVE, INSTALL, and RUN

-to alter your *CNF file(s) and experiment with RPM configurations and settings.
+again to alter RPM*CNF files and experiment with RPM configurations and settings.